 Offering a number of powerful panic buttons for sticky situations, Elyvilon can be a reasonable choice for newer players who wish to try out a slightly different play style.
 Elyvilon also makes a good option for new characters that wish to worship a different, non-evil god, but have not yet found their desired god's altar.

 However, bear in mind that pacified enemies are not "friendly".
-You cannot swap places with them.
-A pacified monster will walk towards a random stairway, and they will attack you if you are standing near where they are trying to walk, so keep your distance when you can (be careful in narrow corridors).
+You can't swap places with them.
+A pacified monster will walk towards a random stairway, and they will attack you if you are standing near where they are trying to walk.
+Keep your distance when you can (be careful in narrow corridors).
 Remember that you cannot pacify mindless enemies or non-living creatures, notably orbs of fire.